mesan/word-war-client/README.md

 ### `onUsernameEntered(handler:function)`
 The `handler` function will be called when the user hits Enter in the user name input field.
-The `handler` function will receive one argument, the submitted `username:string`.
+The `handler` function will receive one argument, the event.
+To get the username, access `event.target.value`.

 ### `$loggedIn:boolean`
 A state variable telling the game whether the user is logged in.
 When set to `true`,